qgp9/Vuetalisk/README.md

 # Install

-We have [vuetalist-nuxt starter template](https://github.com/qgp9/vuetalisk-nuxt)!
+We have [vuetalisk-nuxt starter template](https://github.com/qgp9/vuetalisk-nuxt)!
 Let's go with this.

 ```
 vue init qgp9/vuetalisk-nuxt my-project